Maurizio Gucci

 Maurizio Gucci (26 September 1948 – 27 March 1995) was an Italian businessman and the one-time head of the Gucci fashion house.
 He was the son of actor Rodolfo Gucci, and grandson of the company's founder Guccio Gucci.
-On 27 March 1995, he was shot and killed by a hitman hired by his former wife Patrizia Reggiani.
+On 27 March 1995, he was shot and killed by a hitman hired by his ex-wife, Patrizia Reggiani.

 Early life and career

 Maurizio Gucci was born on 26 September 1948 in Florence as the only child of actors Rodolfo Gucci and Sandra Ravel.
 In 1972, Gucci moved to New York City to work for the Gucci company with his uncle Aldo Gucci.
 In the early 1980s, he lived in a luxury penthouse in the Olympic Tower, gifted to him by his father.
 In 1982, he moved back to Milan, and in 1983, launched a legal battle against Aldo for control over Gucci after becoming the majority shareholder following his father's death.

 In 1986, Gucci fled to Switzerland to avoid prosecution after Aldo, seeking revenge, had accused him of forging his father's signature to avoid paying inheritance taxes.
 He was originally found guilty, but was later acquitted.
 In 1988, 47.8% of Gucci was sold to the Bahrain-based investment fund Investcorp.

 Maurizio Gucci was made chairman of the Gucci group in 1989.
 From 1991 to 1993, Gucci's finances were in the red.
 Maurizio Gucci was blamed for spending extravagantly on the company's headquarters in Florence and Milan.
 He went on to sell his remaining company stock in 1993 for $170 million to Investcorp, ending the Gucci family's association with the company.